-Proposed Congressional resolution closely tracks recent ACLU “friend of court” brief in federal court
+ACLU “friend of court” brief in federal court confuses debate over Insular Cases

 Would the end of the Insular Cases be the end of inequality?

-Calls for “equity” in federal entitlements for U.S. citizens in the territories are not matched by calls for equal and arguably equitable federal taxation.
-But “equity” can never lead to equality without statehood, because the U.S. Constitution limits the right to vote in federal elections for representation in Congress and the Electoral College to citizens of the states.
+Calls for “equity” in federal entitlements for U.S. citizens in the territories must not be confused with “equality” that includes the same voting rights and citizens in the states of the union.
+That’s because the U.S. Constitution limits the right to vote in federal elections for representation in Congress and the Electoral College to citizens of the states.
 This binds the nation together by distributing political power throughout all of the states.

 Even though territorial status law under the “Insular Cases” is imperfect, simply abandoning the legal and political order that exists in the territories could impede or even deny democratic self-determination to end current imperfect status of the territories.
 Instead of focusing on the controversial legacy of the Insular Cases, Congress should enable and empower informed choices between the permanent political status options of statehood or nationhood.